 Keeping your car battery trickle-charged during the winter season is much different than charging a battery that is discharged and unable to start your vehicle.
 Not only are the charging devices different, but so too are the battery connection procedures.
 Battery chargers should only be hooked to your battery posts using clamps (red to the + post and black to either the – post or a good ground connection on your engine or car body) and should never be used for extended periods of time to “keep your battery charged”.
 That is the job of a trickle charger or a battery tender.

-Battery cells should be charged gently so that there will be no chance of immediate gassing and temperature rise over 100°F. Regular battery chargers supply much more current, which if not regulated properly causes high temperature rise and excessive gassing resulting in heavy loss of water and sometime overflowing of electrcomputerom the battery cells, leading to permanent damage to the battery cells.
+Battery cells should be charged gently so that there will be no chance of immediate gassing and temperature rise over 100°F. Regular battery chargers supply much more current, which if not regulated properly causes high temperature rise and excessive gassing resulting in heavy loss of water, leading to permanent damage to the battery cells.
 During charging of batteries, continuous monitoring is required, if gassing starts and the temperature reaches the said limit, reduce the rate of charging.
 If after reducing the charging rate, the temperature is still approaching to the limit, it indicates the completion of charging process because even the normal rate of charging may produce high temperature rise if the battery approaches to the fully charged condition.

 Battery Tender® trickle chargers usually come with a SAE standard “disconnect“, so that different harnesses can be attached, depending on your specific needs.
 The preferred option is to install the battery to port harness to your vehicle, and simply attach it to your 12 volt disconnect port when put into use.
 The temp clamps are another alternative, but the clamps could undo themselves or prevent you from closing your hood, etc. Gasses are emitted during charging and you don’t want to risk causing sparks near the battery!